ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

     └── x-fourth-test  # test title will be: "4. nested > x fourth test"
         └── exec.js    # required (alternative to code/output structure)
 ```

+ If `fixtures` is not an absolute path, it will be `path.join`'d with the
+directory name of [filepath](https://github.com/babel-utils/babel-plugin-tester/blob/master/README.md#filepath), which is an option that defaults to the absolute path of the file that invoked the `pluginTester` function.

 And it would run four tests, one for each directory in fixtures containing a file starting with "`code`" or "`exec`".